Position Information Join our team to improve the health of our community!

 WORK SCHEDULE AND REQUIREMENTS

-For COVID-19 case management services, the Public Health Nurse I position will be required to wear a face covering while participating within the Public Health offices.
+The Supervising Staff Nurse position will be required to wear a face covering while within the Public Health offices.

 - Hours may include evenings, weekends, and holidays as needed

-- Assignments will not be scheduled for less than32 hours per week and may include weekends (full-time preferred)
+- Assignment may work up to 40 hours per week and may include weekends

 - Your application information and your responses to the supplemental questions are evaluated and taken into consideration throughout the entire selection process.